KunkelAlexander/KunkelAlexander.github.io/_posts/2024-20-01-when-fourier-fails-subtraction.md

 Subtraction methods commonly involve subtracting either polynomials or trigonometric functions.
 Their accuracy hinges on the precise estimation of the data's derivatives at the boundaries.
 Since the Fourier transform demonstrates n+1-th order convergence if the n-th derivative is continuous, the Fourier coefficients decay as $\propto \mathcal{O}(\frac{1}{k^{n+1}})$.
 However, the maximum order of convergence is fundamentally limited by a variant of Runge's phenomenon, as it is impossible to estimate arbitrarily high-order derivatives using polynomial stencils.
 In addition, high-order subtraction methods may be relatively unstable when building PDE solvers.
 In terms of accuracy, PDE solver using subtraction methods cannot compete with DFTs on periodic grids because they become unstable for high subtraction orders in my experience based on wave and fluid equations.

 In the following, I will implement two subtraction methods: trigonometric and polynomial subtraction.

+## Trigonometric Subtraction
 The trigonometric method, described in Matthew Green's M.Sc. thesis <a href="https://core.ac.uk/download/215443759.pdf"> Spectral Solution with a Subtraction Method to Improve Accuracy</a>, estimates boundary derivatives using finite-difference stencils and subtracts an inhomogeneous linear combination of cosine functions, leaving a homogeneous remainder.
 This remainder can either be expanded using a sine transform or, less efficiently, antisymmetrically expanded into a periodic function and then manipulated using a Fourier transform.
 Schematically, the process looks as follows:
 - Given a grid: $0, \Delta x, ..., L - \Delta x, L$
 - Estimate even derivatives $f^{(0)}(x_0), f^{(0)}(x_1), f^{(2)}(x_0), f^{(2)}(x_1), $... of $f(x)$ at $x_0=0$ and $x_1 = L$